Clinchfield Pottery Marks And History

 With the many wonderful variations in shape, and foundations, along with famous patterns, Southern Potteries was able to keep up with the competition, and ever-changing fashions.

 Patterns, Patterns, And More Patterns

-Naming patterns is know left in the hands of Collectors.
-Collector's having taken on the role of naming the multitudes of unnamed Clinchfield patterns.
+Naming patterns are know left in the hands of Collectors.
+Collectors have taken on the role of naming the multitudes of unnamed Clinchfield patterns.
 This leaves it very hard to determine one pattern from another?
 Even books on the subject are shown to call one pattern one name, and another collector's book may call the same pattern by a totally different name.

 Mark Most Commonly Used 1917-1923

 Years 1917-1920, Southern Potteries used the name Clinchfield Pottery, several different pottery marks were used during this period of decal-decorated wares.
-Such as the hallmark inn black Clinchfield, Hand-painted, Erwin Tenn." this was one of the early marks.
+Such as the hallmark of black Clinchfield, Hand-painted, Erwin Tenn." this was one of the early marks.
 Later in 1920 the Clinchfield Crown back stamp was more commonly used.
 The Clinchfield hallmarks varied in the early years.
 The words "Clinchfield, Hand-painted, Erwin Tenn." was one of the early marks.
-Later in 1920-1938 the Clinchfield Crown back stamp was more commonly used.
-In 1920 the official name was changed from Clinchfield to Southern Potteries, when a corporation charter was obtained and $500.000 in stock was sold to the public.
+Later in 1920 -1938 the Clinchfield Crown back stamp was more commonly used.
+In 1920 the official name was changed from Clinchfield to Southern Potteries when a corporation charter was obtained and $500.000 in stock was sold to the public.